-As a result of the CARES Higher Education Emergency Relief (HEERF) Certification and Agreement that Colorado State University signed and submitted to the Department of Education in April, CSU was granted a total of $17,693,711 under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+As a result of the CARES Higher Education Emergency Relief (HEERF) Certification and Agreement that Colorado State University signed and submitted to the Department of Education in April 2020, Colorado State University received $17,693,711 through the initial Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-As a result of the university going to an online format after March 25rd, the university also used these funds to reimburse for refunds provided to students for room and board.
+As a result of the university going to an online format after March 25th, 2020, the university also used these funds to reimburse for refunds provided to students for room and board.
 In total, the university reimbursed $13,468,166 back to students for room and board (including apartment rents) and dining charges to cover the period after online classes started.

 The American Rescue Plan (ARP) included additional COVID-19 relief for institutions of higher education.
 This new COVID stimulus bill included $40 billion, available through September 30, 2023, for higher education institutions and students, using the same Higher Education Emergency Relief Fund (HEERF) model established in the Coronavirus Aid, Relief and Economic Security (CARES) Act.